cyc-anime/cyc-anime.github.io/anime/natsume.markdown

   All seasons/ovas takes the video and audio from sergy_krs.
 Subtitles are mostly taken from tlacatlc6, which is normally sourced from Commie and mooshi, among others.
 I won't be doing 720p releases since there's no good 720p 10bit rips as far as I could find.

 patches: true
-patchifo: Fixed S03E08 missing the last line of the episode
+patchinfo: Fixed S03E08 missing the last line of the episode

 status: Complete
 groups: sergey_krs, tlacatlc6, nogrp, mooshi, HorribleSubs, Commie